Criminal Appeal Lawyers | Toronto, Milton, Oshawa, Newmarket and Brampton.

-If you need to hire a criminal appeal lawyer to launch an appeal of a criminal court decision or you are responding to an appeal launched by the crown attorney, call Daniel Brown right away.
+If you need to hire a criminal appeal lawyer to launch an appeal of a criminal court decision or you are responding to an appeal launched by the crown attorney, call Daniel Brown Law right away.

 The criminal appeal lawyers at Daniel Brown Law have argued hundreds of appeals in Ontario and can help you appeal any criminal offence to get your conviction or harsh sentence overturned.
 Our firm can also help you suspend any ancillary orders such as a judicial suspension of your driver’s license or probation while you await the outcome of your appeal.

 More significantly, the lawyers at Daniel Brown Law have extensive experience with applications for bail pending appeal, ensuring that you do not unnecessarily spend time in jail while you wait months or years for your appeal to be decided in the appellate courts.